Servicing and Repairs

 Seen above is a scrap set that I use for repairs.
 As I can mount a motor for testing in this scrap set, an owner can just ship the electronics and motor to me, and not have to send the entire turntable (which would be very heavy and therefore costly to ship).
 As cracked plinths can result from shipping mishaps, this also lessens the risk and worry regarding shipping damage when I do repairs.
 I also like to use this scrap set for Control Unit testing and adjustments, before connecting to an audio-system-connected L-07D for wow and flutter adjustments, which requires a pickup.

-I absolutely will not accept an entire deck for servicing unless hand delivered by the owner.
-Otherwise and usually, owner ships me the Control Unit, Motor and Rear Connector Assembly for diagnostics and the following services:
+I absolutely will not accept an entire deck for servicing unless hand-delivered by the owner.
+Otherwise and usually, the owner ships me the Control Unit, Motor and Rear Connector Assembly for diagnostics and generally for the following services, which may vary according to requirement(s):

 Replace 35 or 36 (depends on generation of logic board) capacitors in the Control Unit with upgraded parts.